Public health privacy notice

 If we contact you in connection with your past use of a public health service, we will review any personal information that we already hold to ensure that it is accurate and up-to-date.

-If you want to know more about your rights in respect of your data, please visit the Council’s main privacy notice.
+If you want to know more about your rights in respect of your data, please visit the Council’s main privacy notice or the Corporation of London main privacy notice.